asm-dev/ironhack-mid-term-website/README.md

 There are a few iterations that could make this project even better:

-- Polish media queries to ensure the best experience for 4k monitors.
+- Polish media queries to ensure the best experience for 4k monitors
+- Reduce images size to achieve faster loading
 - Increase the site's accesibility features
 - Provide a 404 page to improve error handling
 - Polish contact forms behaviour, adding more validations and feedback